 In some states, if candidates are disqualified from a job because of the results of a background check, employers are required to list the convictions that influenced their decision.

-Orange Tree can help you properly execute the three-step process for letters that is in the FCRA.
+Orange Tree can help you properly execute the three-step background check process for letters that is in the FCRA.
 Our services include helping you customize your letters for your business policy.
 We can also take care of the administrative tasks and delivery of the letters and other required notices for you.
-Each step is annotated, so you'll see how the process was completed while also have proof if your company is ever sued.
+Each step is annotated, so you'll see how the background check process was completed while also have proof if your company is ever sued.

 There's a lot to think about when conducting background checks now.
 If your company would like to take a thorough approach, Orange Tree has more than 30 years of experience.

-Schedule a free consultation to learn more about how we can help you complete compliant background checks.
+Speak with our team to learn more about how we can help you complete compliant background checks.